 Blissful and Domestic is about saving money and living a frugal happy life.
 One way I do that is by going homemade.
 Going Homemade means less money spent at the store and more time and money saved.
-I get to spend more time with those red heads of mine because less time is spent running errands for things I really don't need.
-Part of me being homemade is making things from scratch in the kitchen.
+I get to spend more time with those red heads of mine, because less time is spent running errands for things I really don't need.
+Part of me being homemade is making things from scratch like my homemade garlic bread sticks and my homemade cleaners (full video tutorials).

 By going homemade we have saved our family a ton of money.
 Since the beginning of this year, we have cut our grocery bill in half!
 That's right folks.
 In the past 2 months we have saved over $600 on groceries!
 Want to know our secret?
 Well I am sharing it with you today:)